Best Concealed Carry Guns of 2023: All Calibers & Carry Styles

 Easy to hang onto

-There are other small revolvers out there, but few that pack such a strong punch and are as lightweight and as concealable as the LCR.
+While other small revolvers exist, few combine the LCR’s power, lightweight design, and concealability.
 If you’re not in the market for a semi-auto, then the LCR is a good choice.

 The .357 LCR is the best balance of stopping power and control in the LCR line